Commercial telephony: corporate numbers and information numbers

 Free information numbers (0800)

-In principle, consumers pay nothing when they call a free information number, but people who use a mobile phone to call an 0800 number will sometimes be charged.
+Consumers pay nothing when they call a free 0800 information number, but if they use a mobile phone, they will sometimes be charged.
 You can apply for either a short (i.e. eight-digit) or a long (i.e. eleven-digit) information number.
 A free information number must be used within six months of it being granted.

 Paid information numbers (0900, 0906, 0909)

 Anyone who calls a paid information number (090x) will be charged.
 0900 numbers are intended for providers of serious information, such as a corporate helpdesk, 0909 numbers are intended for entertainment purposes and 0906 numbers are for services of a sexual nature.
 You must use paid information numbers within 6 months after having been granted.